 We should note that this 100% passive copy trading feature is not only reserved for inexperienced users - but also well-seasoned investors who simply lack the time to commit to analysis and research.

-When it comes to fractional investing, at eToro you can get involved for as little as $25 on cryptocurrencies and $50 on ETFs and stocks.
+When it comes to fractional investing, at eToro you can get involved for as little as $10 on cryptocurrencies, ETFs and stocks.
 Again, this type of trading can be great for newbies - but also experienced investors looking to diversify.
-Remember the minimum deposit still stands at $200.
+Remember the minimum deposit still stands at $50.

 The cherry on the cake is that eToro is a well-respected social trading platform, fully licensed by more than one regulatory body and thus - you are in safe hands.
 That said, always conduct your own research before committing to any broker, or copy trader for that matter.

 eToro – The Best Social Trading Platform For Both Traders and Investors